isomerpages/moe-ast-moehc/_school-histories/Schools/Hong Wen School.md

 The school was awarded the People Developer Standard by SPRING Singapore, and the Ministry of Education’s Sustained Achievement Award (Sports) in 2007.
 The school established its status as the South 4 Cluster Centre of Excellence for Chinese Cultural Arts in 2008.
 In that same year, the school attained its Programme for School-Based Excellence status in rope-skipping.

 The school relocated to its present premises at Towner Road in 2009 after the completion of the PRIME upgrading.
-The new campus, accredited with the&nbsp;Building and Construction Authority’s (BCA) Green Mark (Gold) Award, was officially opened in September 2010, in conjunction with the school’s 90th anniversary celebration.
+The new campus, accredited with the Building and Construction Authority’s (BCA) Green Mark (Gold) Award, was officially opened in September 2010, in conjunction with the school’s 90th anniversary celebration.

 In 2010, the school received its re-certification of the People Developer Standard by SPRING Singapore.
 The following year, the school attained its second Programme for School-based Excellence status in Wushu.
 That same year, the school also received the Ministry of Education’s Development Award for Character Development and the Sustained Achievement Award (Aesthetics).